'They Attack As Many As They Can': Crew Could Be Responsible For ATM Robberies In South Austin

 CHICAGO (CBS) — An unusual call for police.

 Police load an ATM onto a truck and haul it away.
-CBS 2’s Suzanne Le Mignot officers got the machine back but the thieves got away.READ MORE: Police And Fire Crews Called For Possible Gunshot Victim In Lincoln Park Apartment Building, Fire Then Breaks Out In Same Building
+CBS 2’s Suzanne Le Mignot officers got the machine back but the thieves got away.READ MORE: 'Mortified' Foxx Accuses Lightfoot Of Spreading False Narrative On Lack Of Charges In West Side Shootout; 'What She Did Yesterday Was Inappropriate'

 Chicago Police count the cash.
 It’s later put inside an evidence bag.
 The money came from two ATMs found on the 300 block of N. Parkside in South Austin inside a garage.